Apereo-Learning-Analytics-Initiative/LAP-Sakai-Extractor/README.md

 You may also set up the system to automatically run a data extraction at certain times.
 To do so:

 <ol>
-    <li>Enable the automatic extraction by setting 'lap.automatic.extraction.enabled=true' in sakai.properties</li>
+    <li>Enable the scheduled extraction by setting 'lap.scheduled.extraction.enabled=true' in sakai.properties</li>
-    <li>Set the times you wish the automatic extraction to run by setting the 'lap.data.extraction.times' property in sakai.properties.
+    <li>Set the times you wish the scheduled extraction to run by setting the 'lap.data.extraction.times' property in sakai.properties.
 The default is midnight (00:00:00) and noon (12:00:00).
 The times must be set in 24-hour notation.</li>
 </ol>

 -----